kentaroi/eleventy-sass/README.md

   defaultEleventyEnv: "production"
 }
 ```

+The above is the default options.
+In short, they say [eleventy-sass](https://github.com/kentaroi/eleventy-sass) outputs minified CSSes without source maps in `production` environment, otherwise outputs readable CSSes with source maps.

 For example, if you add the following line in your `.bash_profile`, `.bashrc`, `.zshrc`, etc. on your local PC,
 ```bash